fastmcp-me/terminal-control-mcp/docs/PYTHON_DEBUG_GUIDE.md

 ### Example 1: Basic Python Debugging
 ```
-"Debug my Python script example_debug.py and set breakpoints at the main function and line 25"
+"Use execute_command to start debugging my Python script example_debug.py with PDB"
 ```

 Claude will:
-1. Start a PDB session with your script
+1. Use `execute_command` with `python -m pdb example_debug.py`
-2. Set breakpoints automatically
+2. Use `multi_step_automation` to set breakpoints
-3. Guide you through debugging process
+3. Guide you through debugging with `expect_and_respond`
 4. Help analyze any errors or issues

 ### Example 2: Error Investigation
 ```
-"My Python script is crashing with a ZeroDivisionError.
-Help me debug it step by step."
+"Run my Python script with PDB to investigate a ZeroDivisionError"
 ```

 Claude will:
-1. Start debugging session
+1. Use `execute_command` to start the debugging session
-2. Set strategic breakpoints
+2. Use automation patterns to set strategic breakpoints
-3. Help you trace the error
+3. Help you trace the error interactively
 4. Suggest fixes for the issue

 ### Example 3: Performance Debugging